Talking (and

 manhood; he shoots, he hunts, he visits the South of France, he

 plays bridge.
-He hates the use of scents; he changes for dinner into
+He hates the use of scents; he changes for dinner

 a special kind of clothes every day.
 He is extremely particular